-In the Fiscal year 2072, Office of Municipal Executives, Shuklagandaki Municipality, Tanahun declared 10m Right of way (RoW) for proposed Dulegauda- Lilachowk Road and RoW land is in jurisdiction of Suklagandaki Municipality (Refer to Annex XIII).
+In the Fiscal year 2072, Office of Municipal Executives, Shuklagandaki Municipality, Tanahun declared 10m Right of way (RoW) for proposed Dulegauda- Lilachowk Road and RoW land is in jurisdiction of Suklagandaki Municipality (Refer to Annex XIIIp).
 No extra land is required for the upgrading of Dulegauda- Lila Chowk Road.
-Almost all the land within RoW of proposed road section is in public use since last few years.
-The Construction Work will be done in available width.
+Almost all the land within RoW of proposed road section is in public use since many years.
+The Construction Work will be done in available width at the location where private structures have congested road width.